Arrow Icon

 5. Flat Fees for Financial Planning

-A flat fee for financial planning could take several forms: it could be a charge for a single, comprehensive financial plan; it could be for a single financial planning session, or series of sessions, where a financial professional and client sit down to cover as many topics as possible within a set timeframe; or it could be a one-time project to help a client with a major financial decision, such as buying a home or choosing pension payments.
+A flat fee for financial planning could take several forms: it could be a charge for a single, comprehensive financial plan; it could be for a single financial planning session, or for a series of sessions, where a financial professional and client sit down to cover as many topics as possible within a set timeframe.
+A flat fee could also be charged for a one-time project to help a client with a major financial decision, such as buying a home or choosing pension payments.

 Pros: